edibotopic/edibotopic-website/content/blog/2023-09-17-conditional-science.md

 There's a kind of scientific project that bothers me.
 First, an extravagant claim is made by a researcher.
-Next, this encourages other researchers pursue a set of loosely-related questions that don't test the original claim.
+Next, this encourages other researchers to pursue a set of loosely-related questions that don't test the original claim.
 The interestingness or importance of these questions are then *conditional* on the truth of the initial, untested claim.